Modelling Time-Varying Rankings with Autoregressive and Score-Driven Dynamics: Discussion of other applications

 \subsection{Underlying index}

 There is often an underlying index or score behind a ranking.
-For example, the \emph{Times Higher Education World University Rankings} are based on the score weighted over 13 individual indicators grouped in 5 categories -- industry income, international diversity, teaching, research and citations.
-International rankings based on various indices such as the \emph{Global Competitiveness Index}, \emph{Bloomberg Innovation Index}, \emph{Human Development Index}, \emph{Climate Change Performance Index} or \emph{Good Country Index} are compiled in a similar fashion.
-Naturally, an analysis of these rankings and indices is a popular subject of scientific research; e.g. \cite{Saisana2005} assess robustness of country rankings, \cite{Paruolo2013} measure the importance of individual variables in composite indicators and \cite{Varin2016} investigate the role of citation data in the ratings of scholarly journals.
+For example, the \emph{Times Higher Education World University Rankings} are based on the score weighted over 13 individual indicators grouped into five categories -- industry income, international diversity, teaching, research, and citations.
+International rankings based on various indices such as the \emph{Global Competitiveness Index}, \emph{Bloomberg Innovation Index}, \emph{Human Development Index}, \emph{Climate Change Performance Index}, and \emph{Good Country Index} are compiled in a similar fashion.
+Naturally, an analysis of these rankings and indices is a popular subject of scientific research; e.g., \cite{Saisana2005} assess the robustness of country rankings, \cite{Paruolo2013} measure the importance of individual variables in composite indicators, and \cite{Varin2016} investigate the role of citation data in the ratings of scholarly journals.

-The time aspect is inherent in these rankings as they are typically compiled annually. \cite{Leckie2009} highlight the need for prediction of ratings in the context of school choice based on league tables.
+The time aspect is inherent in these rankings, as they are typically compiled annually. \cite{Leckie2009} highlight the need for the prediction of ratings in the context of school choice based on league tables.
 They model the test scores of individual students nested in schools using the multilevel random-intercepts model.
-As they note, the main goal is to obtain relative ratings of schools rather than changes in mean and variance over time.
+As they note, the main goal is to obtain relative ratings of schools rather than changes in the mean and variance over time.
 The conclusion is that there is a substantial uncertainty in test scores and their ability to forecast school performance is therefore very limited.
-Nevertheless, it may prove to be interesting to model rankings on school level using our proposed model.
+Nevertheless, it may prove to be interesting to model the rankings of schools using our proposed model.